UniversalAptronym/Locus-Server/Instructions/SSH_setup.md

 # __SSH Setup__

 SSH means "Secure Shell", referring to the Secure Shell Protocol.
 An SSH program (like PuTTY) lets you talk to your Pi from your computer in a secure way.
+This lets us type commands into a text field, press enter, and have the Raspberry Pi execute those commands.

-0. In a previous step you created a Pi hostname, Pi username, and Pi password.
+0. In a previous step you created a **Pi hostname**, **Pi username**, and **Pi password**.
 Make sure you have all three ready for this step.
+During these steps you will also learn your **router's local IP address**, and set your **Pi's local IP address**.
+These should both be written down and saved permanently.

 1. If you are using Windows, download and install [PuTTY](../Software_Repository/SSH.md).
 Make sure to create a desktop shortcut for PuTTY, and open it up.